Coined Cuisine

 Homemade Miami Vice Popsicles

-Homemade Miami Vice Popsicles take your ordinary frozen pop from a 5 to a 10 - guaranteed!
-You get a layer of strawberry daiquiri, a layer of creamy pina colada, and two different types of rum to spice it up.
-This dairy-free treat is sure to be a hit for all of my 21+ crowd.
+Homemade Miami Vice Popsicles are levels ahead of your ordinary frozen pop.
+You get a layer of strawberry daiquiri, a layer of creamy piña colada, and two different types of rum to spice it up.
+This dairy-free treat is sure to be a hit for all of my 21+ crowd!

 A tray of ice covered in homemade Miami Vice popsicles.